Snakybo/Clicked/README.md

 * **Mounted** checks if you are  mounted
 * **Outdoors** checks if you are outdoors
 * **Swimming** checks if you are swimming
+* **Channeling** checks if you are channeling a specific item or spell, or just in general
 * **Flying** checks if you are flying
 * **Flyable** checks if you are in an area that permits flying